-The closer you are to the Falls the better the view.
+In our opinion the closer you are to the Falls the better the view.
 But there is more than one falls!
 The closest hotels to the Canadian Falls are the Marriott Fallsview, Niagara Tower Hotel and the Embassy Suites.
-Between the three the Embassy slightly edges out the Marriott Fallsview because you see more actual falling water within the “horseshoe” shape of the Falls.
+Between the three the Embassy Fallsview slightly edges out the Marriott Fallsview because you see more actual falling water within the “horseshoe” shape of the Falls.
 Higher floors are not necessarily better but they do offer a more unique perspective of the entire park and surrounding area.
 Either way the view is absolutely stunning and you can really feel the power of the Falls.

 The Sheraton on the Falls is the closest hotel to the American Falls.
 While the view of the American Falls is great it’s almost twice the distance as the Embassy and Marriott are from the Canadian Falls.
 The one advantage the Sheraton has is for viewing the Falls at night when they are illuminated.
 It’s a postcard view to say the least.
 It’s also the best hotel for watching the fireworks.

 The Hilton is situated between the American & Canadian falls and offers a unique view of both falls.
-If you stay at the Hilton consider reserving your room in the new tower.
+If you stay at the Hilton consider reserving your room in the new north tower.
 The higher floors offer a better view as they are higher than the casino across the street and you will have a completely unobstructed view.

 One item you may or may not have considered is the size of the room.
 Before the Embassy Suites and the Hilton were built most fallsview hotels were designed with small rooms when compared to today’s standards.
 The Embassy Suites and Hiltons rooms are considerably larger than your average fallsview hotel room and can make for a more comfortable stay.

-The Marriott Fallsview has a great fine dining and a more adult atmosphere.
+The Marriott Fallsview has a great fine dining experience and a more adult atmosphere.
 The Embassy’s Keg restaurant is excellent and has a lively and louder atmosphere.
 The Hilton’s Watermark restaurant has the best nighttime view of both Falls for a very unique fine dining experience.
 It’s also a bit more subdued making for the perfect romantic dinner.
-You can’t go wrong at any of them but be prepared to pay around a hundred dollars per person.
+You can’t go wrong at any of them but be prepared to spend around a hundred dollars per person.

 Yes it does rain in Niagara Falls and nothing could be worse than being cooped up in a hotel room all day with kids.
 For this reason we give the Hilton Fallsview and Sheraton on the Falls high marks for their indoor water parks.